ravenrebels/ravencoin-key/README.md

 const mnemonic = RavencoinKey.generateMnemonic();
-const ACCOUNT = 0; //default is zero const POSITION = 0; //the first address for this wallet const network = "rvn"; //or rvn-test for test-net const addressPair = RavencoinKey.getAddressPair( network, mnemonic,
+const ACCOUNT = 0; //default is zero const POSITION = 0; //the first address for this wallet const network = "rvn"; //or rvn-test for testnet const addressPair = RavencoinKey.getAddressPair( network, mnemonic,